bionode/gsoc18/Journal/week_1.md

 I was able to setup docker and used docker to run [two-mappers](https://github.com/bionode/bionode-watermill/tree/master/examples/pipelines/two-mappers/pipeline.js).
 I encounter various difficulty in running this example in local machine(ubuntu 18.04).
 Then after lot of research I was able to rectify the probelem.
 So, we can edit docker documentation and add some more points in it.
 Like In my case I have to login docker before pulling image and have to use sudo before in every command because it's allow to access as a root user.
 In building docker-image in my local machine I face lot's of difficulty but with the help of mentor I was able to make one but that image is not working as I thought so for new devs I think we have to make a good guide so that this work can be easily done or that developer which have no previous experience of docker like me.

+For comparing other pipeline like nextflow with Watermill.
+I've installed nextflow but I encounter lot's of problem and made a [isssue](https://github.com/nextflow-io/nextflow/issues/677) as well.
+Then after lot's of research I finally installed nextflow but it's not working because path is not given.
+So Jullian(mentor) helped me in this and finallly it worked.